metno/wxgen/README.rst

 .. image:: https://coveralls.io/repos/metno/wxgen/badge.svg?branch=master&service=github
   :target: https://coveralls.io/github/metno/wxgen?branch=master

-``wxgen`` is a command-line tool that generates arbitrarily long trajectories (time-series) of weather sequences.
-It is a hybrid approach as it uses data from weather models and combines sequences in a stochastic way.
-Weather model data is stored in a database of short weather sequences (e.g. 15 days).
+``wxgen`` is a command-line tool for generating arbitrarily long weather time-series.
+The generator produces **gridded** output for **multiple variables** (e.g. temperature, precipitation) and aims to have realistic covariances in space, time, and across variables.

+The generator uses a database of past weather model simulations (e.g 15 day forecasts) and combines the segments stochastically.
 Longer trajectories are created by concatenating the shorter trajectories from the database.
 This is done by matching the end state of one trajectory with the beginning state of another.
 The matching is done using a specified metric, such as the sum of the square differences between states (with some kind of normalization strategy as each atmospheric variable has different variances).

 Installation
 ------------